Mastering the temperature of your Kokko

 Step 1

-Light the Kokko using 3 firelighters and keep the lid open for about 20 to 30 minutes with the bottom vent fully open.
-The coals will be glowing and large flames will appear.
+Light your Kokko using 3 firelighters and keep the lid open for about 20 to 30 minutes with the bottom vent fully open.
+The coals will glow red-hot and large flames will appear.

 Step 2